msmith1392/travelgetaway/docs/ARCHITECTURE.md

 1. **Frontend** communicates with the **Go API** via RESTful HTTP endpoints (JSON).
 2. **Go API** handles business logic, authentication, and interacts with **Postgres** for data persistence.
-3. **Docker Compose** orchestrates all services for local development and deployment.
+3. **Podman shell scripts** orchestrate all services for local development and deployment.

 ---